Skip to main content

 Description

 CVE-2026-39882 is a medium severity vulnerability in the open-telemetry opentelemetry-go library prior to version 1.
 43. 0.
-The issue involves the otlp HTTP exporters reading the full HTTP response body into memory without a size limit, which can lead to memory exhaustion if the collector endpoint is attacker-controlled or if a network attacker can intercept and manipulate the connection.
-This vulnerability has been fixed in version 1.
+The issue involves the otlp HTTP exporters reading the full HTTP response body into an in-memory buffer without limiting its size.
+This can lead to memory exhaustion if the collector endpoint is attacker-controlled or if a network attacker can intercept and manipulate the connection.
+The vulnerability is fixed in version 1.
 43. 0.

 AI-Powered Analysis